 With nearly 100 intellectual property attorneys — including trained chemists, biologists, and mechanical, electrical, and environmental engineers — Harness IP offers experience in protecting practically every technology and branding element that grows under the umbrella of an AgriFood system.
-Our CEO even operates a certified organic farm.

 Our experience includes leading technologies and branding rights in the following AgriFood Tech fields:

 - Agriculture, including farm data management systems; heavy machinery, mechanical equipment, and telematics and GPS systems; seed coating and sorting machines; fertilizers, herbicides, and pesticides; hybrid plants and plant breeding; and livestock husbandry and animal nutrition